 Side effects from generic drugs

 Branded drugs and generic drugs are essentially the same, so you shouldn’t experience any side effects from switching.

-If you do feel differently after starting generic treatment and this doesn't go away quickly, you should speak to your pharmacist or clinician.
-It’s crucial that any change works for you and that it doesn’t affect your adherence.
+If you do feel differently after starting generic treatment and this does not subside quickly, you should speak to your HIV clinician or pharmacist.
+It’s crucial that any switch works for you and that it doesn’t affect your adherence.

 Switching to generic drugs

-There’s no reason to be afraid of generic antiretroviral therapy.
+There’s no reason to be afraid of generic HIV treatment.
 It works as well as branded treatment and will still suppress the virus in your body, allowing you to live well and not have to worry about passing on HIV once you’re undetectable.

 All decisions about your treatment and care should be made in partnership with you and your HIV clinical team.

 If your clinician or pharmacist intend to make any changes to your medication, they should discuss this with you and tell you exactly:

 - when you should start taking the new medication